-The first round is now closed and the second round will open on 1 July 2019 and will remain open until the allocated funding is fully expended.
+The first round is closed and the second round opened on 1 July 2019 and will remain open until the allocated funding is fully expended.

 Keep an eye on the website and the Te Pou e-bulletin for any training grant updates.

 About the training grant

 DSS providers, approved DPO’s and Individualised Funding hosts can apply for training grants to help with the cost of employees taking part in NZQA training.